opengovsg/formsg-on-fly/README.md

 ### Why the overlay approach?

 The overlay essentially **"de-governments" FormSG** - transforming a Singapore government platform into a generic form builder demo while preserving core functionality.
-This approach:

-- **Removes Singapore-specific features** (SingPass, government branding, compliance requirements)
-- **Simplifies complex enterprise features** (multi-language, advanced permissions, status tracking)
-- **Adapts infrastructure** (S3 → Cloudflare R2, government domains → generic)
-- **Maintains upstream compatibility** by keeping changes as minimal file replacements rather than forks

 ### The Universal Pattern